RagnarB83/ash-documentation/docs/Biased-sampling.rst

 ######################################################

-In order to parallelize metadynamics simulations, one can of course control the number of CPU-cores in the ASHTheory level as usual which will affect how long each timestep will take.
-For an MM simulation, it is always best to run OpenMM on the GPU instead of CPU (platform='CUDA' or 'OpenCL').
-However, the multiple walker strategy works even better.
+In order to parallelize metadynamics simulations, one can of course control the number of CPU-cores in the ASHTheory level as usual which will affect how long each timestep will take (note that MM simulations, running on the GPU (platform='CUDA' or 'OpenCL') is much preferable to the CPU).
+However, the multiple walker strategy works even better than the Theory parallelization.

 As shown in the :doc:`mtd_tutorial` tutorial, it is highly convenient to run multiple walker metadynamics simulations in order to reduce the sampling error and converge the free energy simulations evenquicker.